Guide, Updated 18 May 2026

 What is the gender gap on UK driving test pass rates?

-Male candidates pass first time at roughly 51 percent, female at roughly 45 percent, a 6 percentage point gap that has narrowed from 9 points in 2015.
+In 2024-25 male candidates pass at 49.50 percent and female candidates at 47.61 percent (volume-weighted across the per-centre dataset), a 1.90 percentage point gap that has narrowed sharply from 7.20 points in 2018-19 and 4.76 points in 2020-21.
 The drivers are structural rather than capability-based: male candidates take more hours of professional instruction on average, are more likely to have private practice access, and book tests at slightly older average ages within the under-25 cohort.
-Adjusted for preparation hours and cohort, the gender gap shrinks to under 2 percentage points.
 The male vs female pass rates guide covers the practical reading.

 Can I stack centre choice, slot timing, and preparation for the best UK pass rate odds?